Eco-friendly Travel Essentials For A Sustainable Suitcase

 For something more boho, check out Hansine’s dreamy kite dresses.
 Ethically made, sustainably sourced, they can be styled up and down from beach to bar - forget a million outfits and keep it simple.

 Why is it that when we go on holiday we forget to say no to single use plastic bottles?
-Pack a vacuum bottle like Dopper and your cold water will stay cold even when you’ve been on a three hour hike up a hot hill and the unique cup-lid means its perfect for picnics when you want to pack something stronger as well.
+Pack a plastic free, reusable water bottle and your cold water will stay cold even when you’ve been on a three hour hike up a hot hill and any cup-lids are perfect for picnics when you want to pack something stronger as well.

 It’s hard to beat TOMS for holiday shoes.
 Comfy, stylish, vegan-friendly and affordable, packing the TOMS has become a ritual of going away each summer.
 We are loving these new vegan espadrilles that come with tassels.